hmalik144/MessengerApp/README.md

 ## Approach

-### MVVM architecture & Solid coding
-This application followed the MVVM architecture with the use of live data and observers.
-SOLID coding principle were followed to ensure clean code.

 ### WebSocket with coroutines
 This uses the android kotlin native components, Coroutines, for concurrency.
 I used the tinder Scarlet WebSocket library, Retrofit inspired WebSocket client, to simply handle the WebSocket operations.
 *NB.
 Nearly all the resources online for tinder scarlet point towards using RxJava - this is quite unique whilst still being "out of the box"*